brucecui97/habitat_interface/README.md

 3. Install ROS' laser scan matcher package by running `sudo apt-get install ros-kinetic-laser-scan-matcher`
 4. [Anaconda environment with python>=3.6 is needed for this step] Install habitat-api and habitat-sim by following their installation instructions at https://github.com/facebookresearch/habitat-api.
 Download any of the datasets provided by Habitat that you would like to use  (TODO decide whether to link to my repo instead)
 5. Resolve errors you encounter when installing habitat-api or sim by seeing their respective issues page first.
 An error I encountered regularly when installing habitat-sim is the "ModuleNotFoundError: No module named 'habitat_sim._ext'" and my hacky way around it is to copy the _ext folder from the build directory (/habitat-sim/build/lib.linux-x86_64-3.6/habitat_sim) to (/habitat-sim/habitat_sim) (TODO maybe ask Habitat people why after trying to install on new machine again first)
-6. Cut and paste the habitat_ros folder in this repo into habitat-api's root directory
+6. Cut and paste the habitat_ros folder in this repo into habitat-api's root directory, and cut and paste the pointnav_rgbd.yaml file into the /habitat-api/configs/tasks folder (replacing the original pointnav_rgbd.yaml file)

 The following steps ensure you can run Anaconda along side ROS (we need Anaconda because Habitat requires python>=3.6 while ROS requires python2)